kobiebotha/trickster-arduino/README.md

 trickster-arduino
 =================

-Arduino master and slave modules

-slavecode - Arduino Pro Mini slave module mastercode- Arduino Mega master module
+* slavecode - Arduino Pro Mini slave module

+* mastercode - Arduino Mega master module

+See the README in each subfolder for details